Towards Empirical Sandwich Bounds on the Rate-Distortion Function: Appendix

 \subsubsection{Natural Images}

 \paragraph{Data} For signals such as images or video, which can have arbitrarily high spatial dimension, it is not immediately clear how to define i.i.d. samples.
 But since our focus is on image compression, we follow the common practice of training convolutional autoencoders on random 256$\times$256-pixel crops of high resolution images as in learned image compression research \citep{balle2017end}, noting that current methods cannot effectively exploit spatial redundancies larger than this scale \citep{minnen2020channel}.
+We can then use the trained models to estimate R-D upper bounds on the image-generating distributions underlying standard benchmark datasets such as Kodak \citet{kodak} and Tecnick \citet{tecnick}.

 As a representative dataset of natural images, we used images from the COCO 2017 \citep{lin2014microsoftcoco} training set that are larger than 512$\times$512, and downsampled each by a random factor in $[0.6, 1]$ to remove potential compression artifacts from JPEG.
 We trained image compression models from \citep{minnen2018joint, minnen2020channel} on our dataset and were able to closely reproduce their performance.

 \paragraph{Upper Bound Experiments}

 Instead of working with variational distributions over the set of pixel values $\sethX=\setX=\{0, 1, ..., 255\}^n$, which would require specialized tools for representing and optimizing high-dimensional discrete distributions \citep{salimans2017pixelcnn++, hoogeboom2019integer, maddison2016concrete, jang2016categorical}, here we parameterize the variational distributions in Euclidean latent spaces for simplicity (see Sec.~\ref{sec:ub-via-beta-vae}).